skyth3r/Skyth3r.github.io/content/articles/building-websites-with-hugo.md

 ### A text editor

 You'll need something to edit your code in.
-I like using [Visual Studio Code](https://code.visualstudio.com/).There are some [handy Hugo extensions](https://gohugo.io/tools/editors/#visual-studio-code) that you can install within Visual Studio Code as well.
+I like using [Visual Studio Code](https://code.visualstudio.com/).
+There are some [handy Hugo extensions](https://gohugo.io/tools/editors/#visual-studio-code) that you can install within Visual Studio Code as well.

 ### Familiarity with using a command line app

 You'll need to navigate around files and run some Hugo commands using the command line interface.
-On macOS, the built-in command line tool is called 'Terminal' (but I prefer using [iTerm2](https://iterm2.com/)) and on Windows it's Powershell.
+On macOS, the built-in command line tool is called 'Terminal' (but I prefer using [iTerm2](https://iterm2.com/)) and on Windows it's PowerShell.

 ### A Package Manager

 Hugo can be installed as a [prebuilt binary](https://gohugo.io/installation/) but I prefer using a package manager.
 For macOS, you'll want to use Homebrew.
 For Windows, it's Chocolatey.
-The installation guides for both of these package managers is well documented so I'll leave the links to official installation instructions below.
+The installation guides for both of these package managers are well documented so I'll leave the links to official installation instructions below.

 macOS - [Installation instructions for Homebrew](https://brew.sh/)